Default Windows Update data location

 # Incorrectly configured Windows Update components

 If one or more Windows Update settings are not configured correctly, Windows Update might not work correctly.
-If the troubleshooter finds that one or more incorrectly configured components, it will fix them automatically.
+If the troubleshooter finds one or more incorrectly configured components, it will fix them automatically.

 NOTE: Windows Update troubleshooter is part of Windows 10, and you don’t need to download it.
 However, if the built-in Windows Update troubleshooter fails to open, you can visit this official link to download the troubleshooter.